 By Stefan Stenudd

-I'm a Swedish writer and aikido instructor.
-In addition to fiction, I've written several books about lifeforce concepts and East Asian traditions.
-I'm also a historian of ideas, researching creation myths.
+I'm a Swedish author and aikido instructor.
+In addition to fiction, I've written several books about life force concepts and East Asian traditions.
+I'm also a historian of ideas, researching ancient thought and mythology.
 My personal website: stenudd.com

 The life energy exists in many traditions, such as qi (chi) in China, prana in India, pneuma in Ancient Greece, spiritus in Latin, and vitalism in philosophy.
 Here they are all explained.

 The Greek philosophers and what they thought about cosmology, myth, and the gods.
 Click the image to see the book at Amazon.

 The Taoism of Lao Tzu Explained.
 The great Chinese classic, translated and extensively commented by Stefan Stenudd.
 Click the image to see the book at Amazon.

 Fiction.
 A brunch conversation slips into the mysterious, soon to burst beyond the realm of possibility.
 Click the image to see the book at Amazon.